-If the credit you are trying to use is not listed on lines 1 through 3, that means the credit is no longer allowed against personal income tax.
+If the credit you are trying to use is not listed on lines 1 through 6, that means the credit is no longer allowed against personal income tax.
 Entering an amount for an ineligible credit on one of these lines or on an attached statement will delay the processing of your return and result in the disallowance of the credit.

-Line 1 - Tax Credits for Contributions to Scholarship Organizations -RI-2276 - for business entities that make contributions to gualified scholarship organizations.
+Line 1 - Tax Credits for Contributions to Scholarship Organizations - RI-2276 - for business entities that make contributions to qualified scholarship organizations.
 The entity must apply for approval of the tax credit and will receive a tax credit certificate issued by the Division of Taxation.
 The original certificate must be attached to the return.
 The credit must be used in the tax year that the entity made the contribution.
 Unused amounts CANNOT be carried forward.
 RIGL §44-62

-Line 2 - Historic Structures - Tax Credit (Historic Preservation Investment Tax Credit) - RI-286B - for approved rehabilitation of certified historic structures.
+Line 2 - Historic Structures - Tax Credit (Historic Preservation Investment Tax Credit) or Historic Preservation Tax Credits 2013 - RI-286B - for approved rehabilitation of certified historic structures.
 The original certificate must be attached to the return.
 Any unused credit amount may be carried forward for ten (10) years.
-RIGL §44-33.2
+RIGL §44-33.2 and RIGL §44-33.6.